ParticleEmitter

 Determines the angles at which particles may be randomly emit, measured in degrees.

-Determines the image rendered on particle billboards.
+Determines the image rendered on particles.

 Determines the transparency of particles over their individual lifetimes.